Lifailon/TorAPI/README.md

 Project is inspired by ✨ [Torrent-Api-py](https://github.com/Ryuk-me/Torrent-Api-py) (previously [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api)) for Russian-speaking torrent providers.

-You can try the **public and free version**, which is published on 🔼 [Vercel](https://torapi.vercel.app/api/provider/list) or [deploy](#Deploy) it yourself.
+You can try the **public and free version**, which is published on 🔼 [Vercel](https://torapi.vercel.app/api/provider/list) or [Deploy](#Deploy) it yourself.
 OpenAPI specification is available on the official [Swagger Hub](https://app.swaggerhub.com/apis-docs/Lifailon/TorAPI) website.

 The implementation of a simple interface (**frontend**) is available in the Google Chrome extension 🍿 [Libre Kinopoisk](https://github.com/Lifailon/LibreKinopoisk) for simultaneous and fast search of distributions in all available torrent trackers.